SilkRose/Pony/stories/metal-magic/metal-magic.md

 They all got a good look at the metal before she put it back and they moved onto the next bin.

-=="This is our last bin.
+"This is our last bin.
 It's for batteries."
 She levitated out a big battery and showed them.
-"Batteries are used to store electricity in a portable manner."==
+"Batteries are used to store electricity in a portable manner."

 Everypony got a good look at the battery.